-In fact, Google’s Consumer Barometer says 32% of global buyers research online and offline before marking a purchase and, according to research by NSI Partners, 40% of online consumers are influenced by offline sources before making a purchase.
+Google’s Consumer Barometer says 32% of global buyers research online and offline before marking a purchase.
+An analysis of independent surveys found that 40% of online shoppers are influenced by offline marketing campaigns when making a purchase.

 But how do you track these offline campaigns?
 How can you know whether they are working?
 There are actually several techniques for measuring offline campaigns, thanks in part — ironically — to today’s technology.